Pre-Purchase Inspections Are Essential For Property Buyers

 Having a qualified inspector perform a home inspection and a pest inspection will give you peace of mind when you are buying a home.
 You will know exactly what condition the home is in once the reports are finished.

-Luke Taylor is a Gold Coast 15 year veteran when it comes to protecting homes from termite ingress and other potential building structure problems such as concrete cancer.
+Roy Hiscock is a Gold Coast veteran when it comes to protecting homes from termite ingress and other potential building structure problems such as concrete cancer.